 Wilton Family Lavender Farm varieties of lavender plants were chosen because they are acclimated to grow successfully in zone 5 – 9.
 Lavender propagation on our farm takes place in the spring and fall.
 Plant varieties primarily bloom late spring until mid summer.
 Some varieties can have a second bloom later in summer.
-Our lavender field begins to bloom in May.
+Our lavender field typically begins to bloom in May.

 We grow and are currently experimenting with these varieties: